Agnes Macphail: Journalist

 Macphail was a frequent contributor to newspapers in Grey County such as the Flesherton Advance and Markdale Standard, often acting as a correspondent or ambassador to the rest of the country.

 She wrote dispatches from Parliament about political news of interest to the rural communities back home, and contributed columns when she travelled and spoke to citizens in other regions.
 She also wrote a number of pieces for The Farmer's Sun, an Ontario progressive weekly, including a number of reminiscences about rural Ontario history.

 Out of office, she wrote agricultural columns for The Globe and Mail newspaper in Toronto and contributed pieces about politics to the Newmarket Era.

-Following a family tragedy in her home town, Macphail moved to the Toronto suburb of East York, Ontario and rejoined the Ontario CCF in 1942 becoming its farm organizer.
+Following a family tragedy in her home town, Macphail moved to the Toronto suburb of East York, Ontario.
+She rejoined the Ontario CCF in 1942, where she became its farm organizer.

 Provincial politics

 In the 1943 provincial election, Macphail was elected to the Legislative Assembly of Ontario as a member of the Ontario CCF representing the suburban Toronto riding of York East.
 She and Rae Luckock were the first women elected to the Ontario Legislature.
 She was the first woman sworn in as an Ontario Member of Provincial Parliament (MPP).

 Although defeated in the 1945 provincial election, she was elected again in the 1948 election.
 Macphail was responsible for Ontario's first equal-pay legislation, passed in 1951, but was unable to continue her efforts when she was defeated in elections later that year.
 At that time, Macphail was barely able to support herself through journalism, public speaking and organizing for the Ontario CCF.

 Macphail was eager to see more women in politics.
 She explained: "Most women think politics aren't lady-like.
 Well, I'm no lady.
 I'm a human being."

 Macphail never married.
 She died February 13, 1954, aged 63, in Toronto, just before she was to have been offered an appointment to the Senate of Canada.

 She is buried in Priceville, Ontario, with her parents and Gertha Macphail, one of her two sisters.